WellAlly Logo

 Monocytes are body's cleanup crew, accounting for 3-8%.
 They phagocytose large pathogens and cell debris, can differentiate into macrophages, continuing patrol in tissues.

 Eosinophils relate to allergic reactions and parasitic infections, accounting for 0.5-5%.
-They can kill parasites, also participate in allergic reactions, are asthma, allergic rhinitis participants.
+According to Journal of Allergy and Clinical Immunology, they can kill parasites, also participate in allergic reactions, are asthma, allergic rhinitis participants.

 Basophils are rarest, also participate in allergic reactions, release histamine and other inflammatory mediators.